Site icon Odyssey Traveller

 The Serbian Story

-If you were to ask for a list of the best holiday routes in Europe, rarely would a tour of Serbia get a mention.
-The country has largely been forgotten by the average tourist, most of whom prefer to flock to more traditional destinations along the Mediterranean or Adriatic coastlines.
-But for the more intrepid, Serbia offers the chance to rediscover an area of the map that has been blacked out to Western tourists for so much of our recent history.
 Before the series of tragic conflicts that rocked the region in the 1990s, Serbia was home to a burgeoning tourist industry, with luxury ski resorts, high-end restaurants and popular tourist routes.
 Even then, the majority of visitors were from neighbouring Balkan countries, as Cold War politics and the Iron Curtain prevented tourism from western Europe.
 Though peace and stability has returned to the region for almost two decades since the troubles of the 1990s, Serbia is still well off the radar of most tourists.
 As a consequence, Serbia has become a hidden gem in the Balkans, waiting to be rediscovered by a new generation of tourists.

-Ringed by mountains and steep valleys, there is a reason why Serbia was the center of Yugoslavian tourism.
-The country is home to a stunning array of natural landscapes; from snowy peaks to forested valleys and thermal springs, the geographical diversity is astonishing.
-Around 6% of the entire country has been given protected status, which has ensured the preservation of this mass of natural wealth.
-Serbia was once on the great ancient trade routes than once ran through the Balkans, and the flavours of the many cultures that have passed through the region still linger in Serbian cuisine.
-From Greek and Byzantine staples to Turkish twists and central European favourites, Serbia’s palate is offers a unique amalgamation of tastes.
 Perhaps most importantly, Serbia is a country that rewards those with a view for the past.
 From the nation’s very recent traumas to its distant presence in the myths of antiquity, the country is lined with stories and monuments from the past.
 Serbia’s history is always fascinating, often complicated and rarely without controversy.
 To gain a better insight into this fascinating past, read on for a brief synopsis of Serbia’s story, from its origins in Slavic migration to the present day.

 The First Serbs, the Kingdom of the Serbs and the Medieval Period

-The history of the Serbs in the Balkans begins around the 600 AD, when tribes of Slavic peoples migrated southwards in huge numbers into the old territories of the fallen Roman empire.
+The history of the Serbs in the Balkans begins around the 600 AD, when tribes of Slavic peoples migrated southwards in huge numbers into the old territories of the fallen Roman Empire.
 The tribes quickly settled into large agricultural communities, laying the foundations for the modern demographic make-up of the Balkans today.
 Four main Slavic groups emerged from these initial migratory tribes: Slovenes, Croats, Serbs, and Bulgars.
 Throughout this period, each largely recognised the hegemony of the Byzantines, the inheritors of the eastern Roman empire, over the majority of the Balkan peninsular.
-From within this power struggle, between Slavic tribes in the center, the Pope to the west and Byzantine to the east, the story of the Serbs begins.
+From within this power struggle, between Slavic tribes in the centre, the Pope to the west and Byzantine to the east, the story of the Serbs begins.

-However, before we carry on into this story, it is important to understand that the history of Serbia in the medieval period is complicated in two senses.
-First, political borders in the Balkans were, like the rest of Europe at the time, constantly shifting under the weight of regular military campaigns.
-The Slavic kingdoms, which included the Kingdom of the Serbs and that of the Croats, were battling with each other, the Bulgars, the Byzantines and, eventually, the Ottomans.
-Further still, many names that we recognise today – Croats, Bulgar (Bulgarians), Serbs – were floating over territories different from their current homes.
-Kosovo, now predominantly Muslim Albanian, was the central homelands of the great Nemanjic Serbian dynasties; conversely the Bulgars once ruled over and predominantly populated Belgrade, the capital of modern-day Serbia.
 Second, it is always difficult to try and connect the distant history of a region to the modern nation-state that now governs that territory.
 Though we can trace the lives of the ‘Serbs’, descendants from the first Slavic tribal migrations, this is not the same as tracing the history of ‘Serbia’.
 The ‘Serbs’ and ‘Serbian’ Kings of the Medieval period were not the first manifestations of modern-day Serbia.
 The ethnic divisions that have divided Balkan politics throughout the 20th and 21st century were far less significance in the medieval period.
 Religion was a far greater factor of identification and division across the Balkan peninsular.
 Serb Kings were more concerned with capturing Byzantine, the symbolic capital of eastern Christianity, than establishing an ethnic state.
 Though they are ancestors to modern Serbians, they would not understand the idea of ‘Serbia’ as we would.

 Summer sunset over Tara Mountain Range in western Serbia.